open-telemetry/opentelemetry-collector-contrib/exporter/otelarrowexporter/README.md

 - `payload_compression`: compression applied at the Arrow IPC level, "none" by default, "zstd" supported.

+      payload_compression: zstd  # describes Arrow-IPC compression (default "none")

 Compression settings at the Arrow IPC level cannot be further configured.
+We do not recommend configuring both payload and gRPC-level compression at once, hwoever these settings are independent.

 For example, two exporters may be configured with multiple zstd configurations, provided they use different levels: